26-27 May 2025

 This roundtable brings together experts from France, the UK, and Latvia to share concrete reuse strategies implemented across Europe.
 From policy to consumer behavior and brand-driven initiatives, the panel will explore key lessons to enhance the competitiveness of reuse systems in France.

-The Digital Product Passport (DPP) : When data drives usage
+The Digital Product Passport (DPP) : When data drives use

-The Digital Product Passport (DPP) : When data drives usage
+The Digital Product Passport (DPP) : When data drives use

 In a world where circularity is becoming both an economic and environmental imperative, how can we accelerate this transition?